pcarbo/cfw/README.md

 phenotype interest that is explained by various candidate covariates (e.g., body weight).

++ gen.megamuga.snp.density.plot.R: Script to plot distribution of MegaMUGA SNPs that are polymorphic in CFW mice across chromosomes 1-19.

 + misc.R: Defines several functions that don't fit anywhere else.

 + plotting.tools.R: Some functions for creating plots to summarize